SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 *The date has gone splendid so far.*

-*I'm excited for what's next, maybe I should ask?*
+*I'm excited about what's next, maybe I should ask?*

 *Pinkie is amazing, so whatever it is will be great.*